 In accordance with the Wildlife and Countryside Act of 1981, cross compliance rules are in place between March and August which prohibit hedge cutting (with a few exceptions where health and safety is an issue or where farmers want to plant oilseed rape or reseed grasses), with the season beginning again on 1 September.

-As this date approaches, for those involved in this activity, it is important to ensure you are appropriately trained to ensure compliance with regulations and undertake safe working practices.
+For those involved in hedge-cutting it is important to ensure you are appropriately trained to ensure compliance with regulations and undertake safe working practices.

 On completion of the course, you will be able to comply with legal requirements with an emphasis on safe practice, select appropriate personal protective equipment, be aware of general safety, identify risks when using the arm mounted cutter, conduct pre-start and daily checks and maintenance, operate the machine in a safe and competent manner and dispose of waste materials appropriately.

-To find a Lantra Awards provider offering this training in Northern Ireland, visit www.lantra.co.uk/CourseFinder, or contact the Northern Ireland office on firstname.lastname@example.org or 07867 908 171.
+To find a Lantra Awards Provider offering this training visit www.lantra.co.uk or contact the Northern Ireland office on 07867 908 171 / firstname.lastname@example.org.